Check out the latest update for Marathon (v1.1.0.1, June 9, 2026)! Click here to view the patch notes.

 • Outpost is a smaller, more vertical UESC facility centered around the Pinwheel, with more security pressure, keycode access, and tougher extraction flow.

-• Cryo Archive opens for weekend play starting March 20, 2026 and requires Runner Level 25, all six factions unlocked, and a 5,000-credit minimum loadout value.
+• Cryo Archive typically opens for weekend play and requires Runner Level 25, all six factions unlocked, and a 5,000-credit minimum loadout value.

 Quick Menu − What are you looking for?